pcoelho00/bluesky-app/README.md

 # Bluesky Feed Summarizer

 A Python application that reads your Bluesky social media feed and uses Claude AI to generate intelligent daily summaries.
-The application separates the logic of reading and saving feed data to a SQLite database from the AI summarization functionality, with flexible date range options.
+The application stores data in a Turso/libSQL database and cleanly separates data ingestion/storage from AI summarization, with flexible date range options.

 ## Features

 - 🔄 **Fetch Bluesky Posts**: Automatically retrieve posts from your Bluesky timeline
-- 💾 **SQLite Storage**: Efficiently store posts in a local SQLite database
+- 💾 **Turso/libSQL Storage**: Store posts and summaries in a managed Turso database (libSQL-compatible)
 - 🤖 **AI Summarization**: Generate intelligent summaries using Claude AI
 - 📅 **Flexible Date Ranges**: Specify custom date ranges for fetching and summarizing
 - 🖥️ **CLI Interface**: Easy-to-use command-line interface with rich output